 On October 2, 2018 Andrew presented to 200 professionals from the Meetings, Incentives, Conferences and Events (MICE) industry at the inVOYAGE 2018 event held at the Waldorf Astoria Ras Al Khaimah, UAE.
-He spoke about the threats and opportunities from digital disruption, as well as subjects such as the Gig Economy, Social Media and the use of Influencers.

 A full replay of the event is presented above, with additional photography provided by Timothy Fare-Matthews from First and Ten productions.

-inVOYAGE was delighted to have The Actionable ® Futurist and former Global Managing Partner at IBM Andrew Grill as the keynote speaker for this year’s event, thanks to a new partnership with international speaker bureau Speakers Corner.
+A 3 minute summary of the event is presented below. inVOYAGE was delighted to have The Actionable ® Futurist and former Global Managing Partner at IBM Andrew Grill as the keynote speaker for this year’s event, thanks to a new partnership with international speaker bureau Speakers Corner.
+Co-Founder & CEO at inVOYAGE, Richard Joslin was quoted as saying:

 Andrew is a great speaker and a real professional.
 His ability convey high-value leadership insights to both a larger audience and a smaller boardroom was what we needed.
 He showed an ability to think on his feet and adapt the discussion to the needs of the people in the room.
 Really pleased to have had him join our event.

 Andrew shared his first-hand experience of digital transformation and the power of social media networks and also helped the inVOYAGE community take a step back and really see the opportunities presented to them in the new world of digital.

 A seasoned TEDx speaker, Andrew has presented for clients including Linkedin, BA, Bloomberg and KPMG.
 A leading international speaker bureau, Speakers Corner recommends over 6,500 keynote speakers, motivational speakers, after-dinner speakers, awards hosts, conference facilitators and comedians for over 1,000 events a year.

 The partnership will also see Nick Gold, CEO of Speakers Corner, take on the role of official chair of the inSIGHTS Conference at inVOYAGE 2018, bringing his expertise to what promises to be an exciting and educational agenda.
+Richard Joslin, inVOYAGE Founder & CEO, said: “Working with Nick and the team at Speakers Corner provides a real leap forward for inVOYAGE as we continue to drive higher-value content through the event for the benefit of our delegates.

+Andrew Grill as keynote speaker is incredibly relevant to the events sector and promises to be both exciting and inspiring.”
 Nick Gold, CEO of Speakers Corner, added: “Personally I’m incredibly excited to be chairing this event and already looking forward to meeting delegates to learn and share ideas to keep delivering luxury, high-end event experiences.
-Andrew is a fantastic keynote speaker and I can’t wait to hear how his unique insights can benefit the luxury travel community.”

-inVOYAGE 2018 is the fifth annual inVOYAGE, which brings together luxury travel brands with high-level event planners representing some of the world’s leading corporations.
+Andrew is a fantastic keynote speaker and I can’t wait to hear how his unique insights can benefit the luxury travel community.” inVOYAGE 2018 is the fifth annual inVOYAGE, which brings together luxury travel brands with high-level event planners representing some of the world’s leading corporations.
+More information can be found on the conference website.

 Read more about Andrew’s trip to the event and a great example of customer service here.